mattiatritto/monocularCalibration/README.md

 This camera calibration was done by using OpenCV.
 This is just a simple test done by using random chessboard images found on Internet.

+The output displayed on the terminal is saved in result.txt.

 ## Bibliography